Canonical URLs: A Beginner's Guide to Canonical Tags

 Semrush's Site Audit tool interface with an input field for a website URL and a green "Start Audit" button

-Configure your Site Audit Settings to set up your crawl.
-And aim to crawl as many pages as possible—to ensure you don’t miss any issues.
+Configure your Site Audit settings to set up your crawl.

-Check the box next to "Send an email every time an audit is complete."
-And click "Start audit."
+Select the box next to “Send an email every time an audit is complete” and click “Start Audit.”

 "Site Audit Settings" window with navigation menu and configuration options

-When the audit is done, go to the “Issues” tab.
-And search “canonical.”
+When the audit finishes, go to the “Issues” tab and search for “canonical.”

 Site Audit tool "Issues" tab highlighting canonical issues found on a website